mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/3.Contextual_and_Covariate_Feautres_Modeling/Code/README.md

       * Ensembles desired models for the contextual features dataset testing.
       * Stores model in Saved_Models directory
       * Run before 'Run_Model.py' to include in results output table.
+      * creates 'Contextual_Ensemble_Predictions.csv' which has the coordiantes for model predictions to be inputted into QGIS

   6. Run_Models.py